matm/jQuery-File-Upload-Wiki/Basic-plugin.md

 </div>
 ```

-The inner element should have a different background color than the container node:
+The inner element should have a different background color than the container node, set via CSS:

 ```css
 .bar {